We’re here to help

 SAE-J 1907 – Peel Adhesion Test for Glass to Elastomeric Material for automotive glass Encapsulation

 A tensile tester, grips and special fixture are used along with a test panel or part under test, applying a force at 90 degrees to the panel or part being tested.
-The 90-degree peel test is suitable for a flexible material that is bonded to a rigid substrate.
+The 90-degree peel adhesion test is suitable for a flexible material that is bonded to a rigid substrate.

 Depending on the shape or size of the specimen or test panel these peel tables can be configured in many different ways.
 For information on the correct configuration and details on the test panel, the relevant standard or test method should be consulted, or contact AML for help and advice.
-In a similar manner to the 180-degree test panels, these are often float glass or stainless steel, the properties, method or specimen preparation are closely controlled to ensure repeatability and reproducibility.

 ASTM-D6252 – Standard Test Method for Peel Adhesion of Pressure-Sensitive Label Stocks at a 90° Angle